microsoft/BitNet/README.md

 - 10/17/2024 bitnet.cpp 1.0 released.
 - 02/27/2024 [The Era of 1-bit LLMs: All Large Language Models are in 1.58 Bits](https://arxiv.org/abs/2402.17764)
 - 10/17/2023 [BitNet: Scaling 1-bit Transformers for Large Language Models](https://arxiv.org/abs/2310.11453)

-## Acknowledgements

-This project is based on the [llama.cpp](https://github.com/ggerganov/llama.cpp) framework.
-We would like to thank all the authors for their contributions to the open-source community.
-We also thank [T-MAC](https://github.com/microsoft/T-MAC/) team for the helpful discussion on the LUT method for low-bit LLM inference.

 ## Supported Models